Typhoon Pongsona: Meteorological history

 While continuing generally to the west, the eye of Pongsona gradually became better organized.
 A baroclinic cyclone east of Japan weakened the ridge, which caused the typhoon to turn more to the northwest.
 By late on December 7, Pongsona developed a well-defined 55 km wide eye as it approached Guam.
-After the typhoon underwent rapid deepening, the JTWC estimated that Pongsona reached peak winds of 273 km/h 1-min sustained), making it a supertyphoon.
+After the typhoon underwent rapid deepening, the JTWC estimated that Pongsona reached peak winds of 273 km/h 1-min sustained), making it a Super Typhoon.
 At 0500 UTC on December 8, the eyewall made landfall on Guam, and two hours later the northern portion of the eyewall crossed over nearby Rota.
 Around that time, the JMA estimated Pongsona attained a peak intensity of 175 km/h 10-min winds) just to the north of Guam.
 The typhoon turned to the north-northwest through a weakness in the subtropical ridge a short distance west of the Northern Mariana Islands.
 On December 9, convection began to weaken as Pongsona began interacting with a mid-latitude system to its north.
 Dry air became entrained in the southwestern portion of the circulation, and the circulation became exposed from the diminishing convection.
 As a result, both the JTWC and the JMA declared Pongsona as an extratropical cyclone on December 11 about 1400 km northwest of Wake Island.